Xilinx/Vitis_Libraries/solver/docs/src/guide_L1/kernel/qrd.rst

 .. math::
             A = Q R

 There are several methods for actually computing the QR decomposition, such as by means of the Gram-Schmidt process, Householder transformations, or Givens rotations.
 Each has a number of advantages and disadvantages.
-For more details, please refer: `QR_decomposition <https://en.wikipedia.org/wiki/QR_decomposition>`_.
+For more details, refer to `QR_decomposition <https://en.wikipedia.org/wiki/QR_decomposition>`_.

 In our design, Gram-Schmidt is used.